 Sogand Zamani is a skilled mediator and experienced family law attorney who represents individuals in all aspects of family law.
 Sogand strives to provide all of her clients with superior service, no matter the complexity of the case.
 Her practice regularly includes complex divorce involving high value assets, domestic and international custody disputes, mediated, Collaborative and litigated divorce, adoption, and assisted reproductive technology.
 Sogand is known for her personal approach to clients, ability to gain her clients trust, her focus on the welfare of children during representation, and her skilled representation of clients to protect their financial security.
 Sogand practices Collaborative law because she believes in finding solutions to legal issues with dignity, civility, and in a less costly and effective manner than litigation.

 Experience.
-Sogand draws on over sixteen years of legal experience to serve as a mediator in the community, a trusted Collaborative counsel and advisor to her clients, and a sophisticated litigator when appropriate.
+Sogand draws on over seventeen years of legal experience to serve as a mediator in the community, a trusted Collaborative counsel and advisor to her clients, and a sophisticated litigator when appropriate.
 As part of her practice, Sogand also serves as a Guardian ad litem representing the best interests of minor children in high conflict cases.
 Her work on behalf of children provides Sogand with a unique perspective on challenging family and parent-child dynamics.
 Her representative cases include preparation and enforcement of premarital agreements, contested divorces with significant assets, alimony disputes, debt, preparation of parenting plans, domestic and international custody disputes, jurisdictional complexities, post-divorce custody modification, civil protection orders, contested step-parent adoption, complex and contested foster-parent adoptions, and independent adoptions.

 Community Involvement.
 Sogand is also active in her community.
 Her professional activities include: